Updated: May 28, 2026

 6. Performance

-PWA: One of the questions our clients, who are curious about the advantages of PWA over native apps, usually ask is “Can progressive web apps be used offline?”
-Yes, thanks to the caching system, PWAs can be used even when you’re not connected to the internet.
-In fact, PWAs can offer a better user experience in low connectivity areas.
+PWA: One of the questions our clients, who are curious about the advantages of PWA over native apps, usually ask is “Can progressive web apps be used in offline mode?”
+Yes, thanks to the Service Workers caching system, PWAs offline capabilities can be used even when you’re not connected to the internet.
+In fact, PWAs can offer more efficient app experiences in low connectivity areas.
 Take the example of Flipkart, an ecommerce platform that needed to provide access to the website for users who only had a 2G connection.
 After introducing PWA, the time-on-site increased threefold, and the re-engagement rate spiked by 40%.

 Native apps leverage hardware and device features.
-Therefore, after installation, they integrate seamlessly as a part of your device and are more powerful when speaking about PWA vs native performance.
+Therefore, after installation, they integrate seamlessly as part of the user’s device and are more powerful when speaking about PWA vs native performance.

 In terms of UX performance, native apps are vastly superior to PWAs.
 In a native application, rendering is carried out at the hardware level, while in PWA, it’s performed at the browser level.
 Since progressive web apps are made for all OSs, their UX needs to be unified and simplified.
 For example, smooth and responsive scrolling we have in iOS-based apps is beyond the reach for web applications.